Kremlin calls accusations it killed Wagner boss Prigozhin an 'absolute lie' | Law-Order

 Kremlin calls accusations it killed Wagner boss Prigozhin an 'absolute lie'

-The Kremlin said that Western suggestions that Wagner mercenary boss Yevgeny Prigozhin had been killed on its orders in a plane crash were an "absolute lie" while declining to definitively confirm his death, citing the need to wait for test results.
+The Kremlin said that Western suggestions Russian mercenary boss Yevgeny Prigozhin had been killed on its orders were an "absolute lie" while declining to definitively confirm his death, citing the need to wait for test results.

 - Country: